-- 3. The Committee, in its charge to develop a slate of nominees, will seek nominees from the general membership as well as consider any additional nominees with the goal of developing astrong and broadly representative slate.
-The committee meets face-to-face at least once a year, generally at the ARNOVA conference.
-Other meetings are held by telephone or electronic means.
-A quorum for meetings is two voting members. - The committee chair reports to the Board at least twice per year, before the next regular or special meeting of the Board, on: (1) activities of the committee; (2) action items (if needed); (3) diversity. - 5.
-The Nominations Policy is described in Appendix K. - vi.
-Standing Committee on Diversity - The Committee on Diversity is charged by the Board of Directors to advocate for, promote and sustain diversity and inclusion in ARNOVA's governance, structure, membership, culture, and programs.
-The committee shall pursue its charge by advocating, reporting, and serving as a resource to other ARNOVA committees, staff, sections andthe membership, as well as to the annual conference organizers and theeditors of NVSQ.
+- 1. The Committee on Diversity is charged by the Board of Directors to advocate for, promote and sustain diversity and inclusion in ARNOVA's governance, structure, membership, culture, and programs.
+The committee shall pursue its charge by advocating, reporting, and serving as a resource to other ARNOVA committees, staff, sections and the membership, as well as to the annual conference organizers and theeditors of NVSQ.
 The committee shall advocate for policies, procedures, and programs to promote diversity and inclusion within the Association and to encourage new research on diversity related topics relevant to ARNOVA members.
 In this role and with prior approval of the Board, thecommittee can work alone or in collaboration with other ARNOVA standing committees, sections, interest groups, and staff to launch and implement programs and activities to fulfill its charge. - 2.
 The chair(s) of this committee shall be appointed by the President upon taking office, for a term of two years.
 The committee shall be led by achair or two co-chairs, at least one of whom must be a member of the Board of Directors.
 The second co-chair shall be appointed for a term of two years, as long as they remain eligible to serve.
-The terms shall expireupon adjournment of the Association's annual membership meeting.

-The chairs appoint the members for renewable two year terms.
+The terms shall expireupon adjournment of the Association's annual membership meeting. - The chairs appoint the members for renewable two year terms.
 Members of the committee serve for two years.
-Chair(s) may be reappointed as longas they remain eligible to serve.

-The committee shall have no more than seven members, including chair(s).
+Chair(s) may be reappointed as longas they remain eligible to serve. - The committee shall have no more than seven members, including chair(s).
 Members of the committee shall be appointed by the chair(s) for a term of two years, with due regard for relevant principles of diversity and inclusion.
 Members of the committee shall be members of the Association good standing.
-Members of the committee may be reappointed as long as they remain eligible to serve.

-3. The committee shall meet at least twice a year, including once during the annual conference.
+Members of the committee may be reappointed as long as they remain eligible to serve. - 3.
+The committee shall meet at least twice a year, including once during the annual conference.
 A quorum for meetings is two voting members.

-4. The committee chair reports to the Board at least twice per year, before the next regular or special meeting of the Board, on: (1) activities of the committee; (2) action items (if needed); (3) diversity.
+4. The committee chair reports to the Board at least twice per year, beforethe next regular or special meeting of the Board, on: (1) activities of the committee; (2) action items (if needed); (3) diversity.